maikowtesch/task-flow/README.md

 # Task Flow

 ## Introduction
 Task Flow is a system for task management.
-In Task Flow, the task is the main focus in the workflow, and a collaborative approach is taken in order to address it successfully.
+In Task Flow the task is the main focus in the workflow, and a collaborative approach is taken in order to address it successfully.

 Many times, when a problem arises, its ownership is questioned by members of different teams.
 Very often much energy is spent on that discussion instead of cooperating with the resolution.